GoodModsLab-Official/GoodModsLab/README.md

 Acacia unites developers of mods for games.
 You can install third party libraries as well as create your own.

 The Acacia programming language is closely related to the launcher GoodModsLab.

+<a name="Advantages"></a>
+## Why exactly Acacia?
+[Acacia](https://goodmodslab-official.github.io) — An interpreted programming language that is statistically typed.
+Has free contextual syntax, that is, you can create your own code style.
+Acacia has work with requests, matrix and everything you need to create modifications for games and applications.
+See for yourself!

+<a name="Docs Acacia"></a>
+## Getting Acacia / Documentation
+There is no need to install Acacia on your device.
+It's enough to have a launcher GoodModsLab.
+To get started with acacia, just install your favorite development environment.
+However, for a start, we recommend using our editor with syntax highlighting, for familiarization.
+Our tools and development environment will help you create a project for Acacia.